Mashaelll/Data-Visualization-of-Marketing-Campaign-/README.md

-Insights and Analysis:
+## Insights and Analysis:
 This Power BI project provides detailed analysis and answers the following questions:

 How much watch the campaign?

 How much purchase?

 Purchaser Percentage

 Sum of total ads by most ads hours

 Sum of total ads by most ads day

-Pie chart of purchase by ad and PSA
+Pie chart of purchase by AD and PSA

 This visualization showcases the distribution of purchases between regular ads and public service announcements.
 It provides insights into the effectiveness of different types of ads.